twobob/Ki/README.md

 __Use python and other free bits to create the files required to make an Elasticlunr.js searchable image tag website__

-This repository is a slightly modified example of Elasticlunr.js, to demonstrate the usage coupled with the Clarifai API. it should "just work" to give you a working thing to throw at a webserver.
+This repository is a slightly modified example of Elasticlunr.js.
+It uses a fully local BLIP‑2 captioning approach to tag images.
+It should "just work" to give you a working thing to throw at a webserver.

 The additional utilty scripts below should give you enough info to populate the model with stuff (thumbs that are logically linked to the data.JSON) of your own.